pluralsight/guides/in-review/python/build-a-simple-file-storage-service-using-vuejs-flask-and-rethinkdb/article.md

     p['objects'] = update_fields
     cls.update(folder['id'], p)
 ```
-As mentioned earlier, we will be a doing the add and remove operations by modifying the `objects` array in the folder object.
-When adding folders, we put in a constraint to also update the `last_index` variable of the folder.
+As mentioned earlier, we will be doing the add and remove operations by modifying the `objects` list in the folder object.
+When adding subfolders, we put in a constraint to also update the `last_index` variable of the folder.

 We're now done with the models.
-Over to the controllers.
+Moving over to the controllers!

 ## File Controller

-We start by creating a boilerplate for our controller file in `/api/controllers/files.py` module.
+The File controllers will be used for working with both Files and folders, hence, there will be slightly more logic here than in our previous controller.
+We start by creating a boilerplate for our controller in `/api/controllers/files.py` module.

 ```
 import os